crucialfelix/crucialfelix.github.io/_posts/2013-05-16-learn-by-writing-in-the-repl.md

 ---
 layout: post
-title: "Learn by writing in the REPL"
+title: Learn by writing in the REPL
-category: clojure
+categories: clojure
+published: true
 ---

 Writing code is a much more effective way to learn than just reading it.
 I tend to gorge myself on information and reading.
 Then I go to write or start a project and I realize I don't know some basic syntax form.